Category Archives: Illinois

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never ever been precisely surveyed, or a piece that is being divided, will certainly call for a study to situate the new corners and also great deal lines in Illinois, which ought to be completely marked so they will certainly never ever come to be lost.
+Land that has actually never been exactly checked, or a piece that is being separated, will need a survey to locate the brand-new corners and also whole lot lines in Illinois, which need to be completely noted so they will never end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.